fullstackstory/fullstackstory.github.io/about.md

 * Postgres for our database
 * ElasticSearch for search
 * Docker and AWS for deployment
-* Go and Riak scaling
+* Go and Riak for scaling

 So come join us for the ride!